mpv-player/mpv/DOCS/man/options.rst

     out.
 This delay in reaction time to sudden A/V offsets should be the only side-effect of turning this option on, for all sound drivers.

+``--video-sync=<audio|...>``
+    How the player synchronizes audio and video.

+    The modes starting with ``display-`` try to output video frames completely synchronously to the display, using the detected display vertical refresh rate as a hint how fast frames will be displayed on average.
+These modes change video speed slightly to match the display.
+See ``--video-sync-...`` options for fine tuning.
+The robustness of this mode is further reduced by making a some idealized assumptions, which may not always apply in reality.
+    Behavior can depend on the VO and the system's video and audio drivers.
+    Media files must use constant framerate.
+Section-wise VFR might work as well with some container formats (but not e.g. mkv).
+If the sync code detects severe A/V desync, or the framerate cannot be detected, the player automatically reverts to ``audio`` mode for some time or permanently.

+    The modes with ``desync`` in their names do not attempt to keep audio/video in sync.
+They will slowly (or quickly) desync, until e.g. the next seek happens.
+These modes are meant for testing, not serious use.

+    :audio:             Time video frames to audio.
+This is the most robust mode, because the player doesn't have to assume anything about how the display behaves.
+The disadvantage is that it can lead to occasional frame drops or repeats.
+If audio is disabled, this uses the system clock.
+This is the default mode.
+    :display-resample:  Resample audio to match the video.
+This mode will also try to adjust audio speed to compensate for other drift.
+                        (This means it will play the audio at a different speed every once in a while to reduce the A/V difference.)
+    :display-resample-vdrop:  Resample audio to match the video.
+Drop video frames to compensate for drift.
+    :display-resample-desync: Like the previous mode, but no A/V compensation.
+    :display-vdrop:     Drop or repeat video frames to compensate desyncing video.
+(Although it should have the same effects as ``audio``, the implementation is very different.)
+    :display-desync:    Sync video to display, and let audio play on its own.
+    :desync:            Sync video according to system clock, and let audio play on its own.

+``--video-sync-max-video-change=<value>``
+    Maximum speed difference in percent that is applied to video with ``--video-sync=display-...`` (default: 1).
+Display sync mode will be disabled if the monitor and video refresh way do not match within the given range.
+It tries multiples as well: playing 30 fps video on a 60 Hz screen will duplicate every second frame.
+Playing 24 fps video on a 60 Hz screen will play video in a 2-3-2-3-... pattern.

+    The default settings are not loose enough to speed up 23.976 fps video to 25 fps.
+We consider the pitch change too extreme to allow this behavior by default.
+Set this option to a value of ``5`` to enable it.

+    Note that in the ``--video-sync=display-resample`` mode, audio speed will additionally be changed by a small amount if necessary for A/V sync.
+See ``--video-sync-max-audio-change``.

+``--video-sync-max-video-change=<value>``
+    Maximum *additional* speed difference in percent that is applied to audio with ``--video-sync=display-...`` (default: 0.125).
+Normally, the player play the audio at the speed of the video.
+But if the difference between audio and video position is too high, e.g. due to drift or other timing errors, it will attempt to speed up or slow down audio by this additional factor.
+Too low values could lead to video frame dropping or repeating if the A/V desync cannot be compensated, too high values could lead to chaotic frame dropping due to the audio "overshooting" and skipping multiple video frames before the sync logic can react.

 ``--mf-fps=<value>``
     Framerate used when decoding from multiple PNG or JPEG files with ``mf://`` (default: 1).